GaoMath/PSMSC-DockerSparkHDFS/README.md

 Every worker host communicates its RSA key to the manager who saves them in his authorized_keys.

 Modify the set-configuration.sh on the manager as follows :
 * Put the manager's IP address

 Modify the set-configuration.sh on the workers as follows :
 * Put the manager's host name
 * Put the IP address of the manager
 * Put the IP address of the worker

 On every guest host, execute the following script :

 ```
+cd remote/
 sudo ./set-ports.sh
 ```
+(This script only works on Linux distributions)

 On the manager guest host execute the following script :

 ```
+cd manager/
+./reset-ccbd.sh -i
 ./start-ccbd.sh <n> <m>
 ```
 with *n* being the total number of container on the manager host (master + slaves) and *m* being the total number of remote slaves on the cluster.